- a winning philosophy

 Vi start Carnegie Sverige Select, a special fund with a very concentrated portfolio with some of Sweden’s best value companies.

-Hagströmer & Qviberg acquires HQ.se again, which changes name to HQ Fonder.
+Hagströmer & Qviberg acquires HQ.SE Fonder again, which has changed name to HQ Fonder.

 The growth exists in Asia!
 We start Kinafonden, which ten years later will broaden its focus, and Indienfonden starts as well.

-HQ.se is split from Hagströmer & Qviberg and listed on Stockholm Stock Exchange.
+HQ.SE Fonder is divested from HQ.SE and listed on Stockholm Stock Exchange.

-Name change to HQ.se Fonder.
+HQ.SE, including HQ.SE Fonder, is divested from Hagströmer & Qviberg.
+Name change to HQ.SE Fonder.
 Hans Hedström is CEO.